 I get it.
-As a self-confessed technophobe I understand the reluctance.
+As a self-confessed technophobe, I understand the reluctance.
 Dabbling in the unknown can be intimidating.
 Especially if what you have “ain’t exactly broke” because it does eventually get the job done.

-Complacency, as defined by Dictionary.com, is “a feeling of quiet pleasure or security…” Sounds harmless right?
+Complacency, as defined by Dictionary.com, is “a feeling of quiet pleasure or security…” Sounds harmless, right?
 Even quite aspirational.
 But then the definition continues “…often while unaware of some potential danger, defect, or the like”.

 Consequences follow when we continuously revert to a position of “it’s almost right, so it’ll do for now”.

 Ignoring inefficiency in a business sense is the equivalent of filling your car up at the petrol station for $100 per week when you could be plugging it into your home solar-generated power for free.
-When you’ve gone from one car to a fleet, or one freelancer to a team, the cost, the comparative inefficiencies, and danger of running out of gas grows and grows.
+When you’ve gone from one car to a fleet, or one freelancer to a team, the cost, the comparative inefficiencies, and the danger of running out of gas grows and grows.

-It’s not just that you’re losing money and time, but your competition is increasingly doing it right, and attracting the star employees who want to drive the Tesla.
-To continue with the car analogy, they’re going to speed ahead of you at lower cost to produce more shows, better and faster.
+It’s not just that you’re losing money and time, but your competition is increasingly doing it right and attracting the star employees who want to drive the Tesla.
+To continue with the car analogy, they’re going to speed ahead of you at a lower cost to produce more shows, better and faster.

-If you choose complacency over movement or progression, you will find that expenses are not reduced, revenue is not increased, there are no efficiencies gained, waste is not cut down and ultimately, quality is sacrificed.
+If you choose complacency over movement or progression, you will find that expenses are not reduced, revenue is not increased, there are no efficiencies gained, waste is not cut down, and ultimately, quality is sacrificed.

 Innovation challenges “conventional notions of how things have been done before.”
 It is always a response to something, and we as humans have never advanced without responding to challenges.
-Being ahead of the curve, seeing ahead, doing better, having the courage to try something new just makes better business sense.
+Being ahead of the curve, seeing ahead, doing better, and having the courage to try something new just makes better business sense.
 In my book, that’s a good enough reason to break out of the “comfort zone”.